-What If a Machine Could Write in Your Exact Handwriting?
+What If a Machine Matched Your Handwriting?

 Photo source: